It’s the season for Girl Scout Cookies! My daughter is an active Girl Scout. And this year, I am a co-leader. I’m seriously involved now!!! LOL

 But, first, encourage your daughter to speak up about what she wants to share with prospective customers.

 Before my daughter sold her first box of Girl Scout cookies, I gave her my phone to make several sales videos.
 I knew that my child – who is usually not shy – might freeze up when talking to people.
-So, I let her talk in her words about what she thought was important.
+I let my daughter speak about she believes is important.

 This turned into fun activity.
 She filmed several videos and I let her speak up about whatever came to mind with the topic.
 This helped her talk through: